 2. Reduces Knee Pain

-In 2019, a study published in the Journal for BMC Musculoskeletal Disorders2 looked at a cohort over six weeks to understand the effect walking backwards had on people suffering from knee osteoarthritis.
-The results were compelling.
-Researchers found that pain intensity had decreased and leg muscle strength had increased compared to the control group.
+In 2019, a study published in the Journal for BMC Musculoskeletal Disorders2 looked at a cohort over the course of six weeks to understand the effect that walking backwards can have on people suffering from knee osteoarthritis.
+The results were compelling: Researchers found that pain intensity had decreased and leg muscle strength had increased compared to the control group.

-It makes sense… When you walk normally, body weight is transferred from the heel to the ball of your foot with each step.
-Backwards walking does the reverse, which takes some of the pressure off the knee joint.
-So, if you suffer from knee pain due to disease or a knee injury (like an ACL tear), consider adding this activity to build supporting muscle and reduce knee strain.
+When you walk normally, body weight is transferred from the heel to the ball of your foot with each step.
+Backwards walking does the reverse, which can take some of the pressure off the knee joint.
+So, if you suffer from knee pain due to a pre-existing condition or a lingering knee injury (like an ACL tear), consider adding this activity to build supporting muscle and reduce knee strain.

 3. May Reduce Back Pain

 Back pain is one of the leading causes of chronic pain in this country; nearly 65 million Americans report a recent episode of back pain3.
-There are many reasons why people suffer from it.
-Still, many people with chronic pain share a common trait: weak or atrophied muscles.
+There are many reasons why people suffer from it, too, but many people with chronic pain share a common trait: Weak or atrophied muscles.

 A study published in the Journal of Chiropractic Medicine4 discovered that strengthening the muscle groups in the lower back can help alleviate back pain.
-They found that backward walking leads to greater activation of the paraspinal muscles.
-These muscles are essential in regulating movement and assisting with counterbalancing.
+They found that backward walking can lead to greater activation of the paraspinal muscles.
+These muscles are essential to regulating movement and assisting with counterbalancing.

-The bottom line is that strengthening your back muscles can help relieve back pain over time.
-With that said, consult your doctor or physical therapist before undertaking a new routine to target back pain.
+The bottom line is that strengthening your back muscles can help relieve pain and discomfort over time.
+That said, we always advise that you consult with your doctor or physical therapist before undertaking a new routine to target such ailments.

 4. Works Different Muscles

 When you’re on a treadmill, it can seem like you’re going nowhere fast.
-While that may be true in a location sense, your body is going through a cardiovascular and muscular journey.
-And once you flip around to start walking or jogging backwards on the treadmill, you begin to target a new set of muscles.
+While that may be true in a geographical sense, your body is going through a cardiovascular and muscular journey.
+Once you flip around to start walking or jogging backwards on the treadmill, you begin to target a new set of muscles.

-Backward movement targets your calves, hamstrings, lower back, and buttocks more so than regular walking.
-These large muscle groups don’t often get as much attention, so it’s a great way to balance your training.
-But backward walking also uniquely targets your quadriceps by contracting them isometrically and concentrically5.
-Physical Therapists have found that this kind of muscle activation is a more effective way of improving knee strength.
+Backward movement primarily targets your calves, hamstrings, lower back, and buttocks more so than regular walking.
+These large muscle groups don’t often get as much attention, so this can be a great way to balance your training.
+Backward walking also uniquely targets your quadriceps by contracting them isometrically and concentrically5.
+Physical therapists have found that this kind of muscle activation can be a more effective way of improving knee strength.

 Additionally, once you let go of the handrails, you’ll notice yourself standing up really straight.
 Your abs must do a lot of work to keep you upright and not hunched over with a backward gait.

 Improving the body’s ability to use oxygen efficiently is the goal of every athlete.
-VO2 max—a measure of aerobic capacity—can improve by consistently walking or jogging backward on the treadmill.
-Why does this happen?
+VO2 max—a measure of aerobic capacity—can improve by consistently walking or jogging backwards on the treadmill.

+Why does this happen, you ask?
 Try walking backwards for five minutes after walking normally for five minutes.
 You’ll immediately notice that your heart rate increases, your breath gets heavier, and your muscles burn.
-In other words, you’ll feel a noticeable increase in effort even if you don’t increase your pace.
-Do this activity consistently over time, and you’ll improve your cardiovascular health quite a bit.
+In other words, you’ll feel a noticeable increase in effort, even if you don’t increase your pace.
+Do this activity consistently over time, and you’re likely improve your cardiovascular fitness quite a bit.

-In fact, a study in the International Journal of Sports Medicine6 found that walking or running backwards improves cardiorespiratory fitness for both forward and backward exercise.
-Their training group of young women saw a 32% decrease in O2 consumption during reverse activity and a 30% decrease during regular forward-facing exercise.
-Pretty compelling stuff!
+In fact, a study in the International Journal of Sports Medicine6 found that walking or running backwards helped improve cardiorespiratory fitness for both forward and backward exercise.
+Their training group of young women saw a 32% decrease in O2 consumption during reverse activity, as well as a 30% decrease during regular forward-facing exercise.

 Cons of Walking and Jogging Backwards on the Treadmill

 The biggest con of walking or jogging backwards on the treadmill is the risk of injury.
 The good thing is that it’s a lot safer than trying to walk or run backwards outdoors.
-You deal with changing elevation, trip hazards, and other people when you’re outdoors.
-Not being able to see where you’re going outside is a whole other ballgame.
+You deal with changing elevation, trip hazards, and other people when you’re outside, and not being able to see where you’re going outside is a whole other ballgame.

 But even though the treadmill is a safer option, you still have to deal with the risk of tripping or falling off your machine.
-This can be especially risky if you try to do too much too soon and can’t keep up with the pace.
+This can be especially risky if you try to do too much too soon and fail to keep up with the pace.

 To mitigate the risk of injury, start off slowly.
 Walk backwards at a 1 or 2 MPH setting, and don’t ramp up the speed until you feel really comfortable.
-And try not to hold on to the handrails.
-Doing so will actually make you more unsteady than you would be standing straight up.
+Additionally, try not to hold on to the handrails.
+Doing so can actually make you more unsteady than you would be standing straight up.

 If you feel like you’re about to lose your balance, immediately grab the side rails and jump off the belt.
 Calm yourself, slow down the pace, and try again.